BeanOfChaos/SimpleVoronoiGame/README.md

 # SimpleVoronoiGame
-An implementation of simple Voronoi Game, and strategies
+An implementation of simple Voronoi Game, and bots using various strategies.